 A major risk factor for adolescent substance abuse, including cannabis use, is the presence of conduct problems in childhood.
-This may be because family conflict, poor parental monitoring, parental substance use, academic problems, and association with deviant peers are all risk factors for both substance abuse and conduct problems.
-More than one-half of adolescents with substance abuse problems also exhibit conduct problems [19].
-Co-occurrence of these problems is a strong predictor of poor outcome following substance abuse treatment [19].
-Factors associated with cannabis dependence include male gender, adolescent aggression/delinquency, childhood abuse (particularly sexual abuse), and evidence of adolescent risk-taking behaviors, such as cigarette smoking, conduct problems, and involvement in a delinquent peer group [20; 21].
+This may be because family conflict, poor parental monitoring, parental substance use, academic problems, and association with peers who use cannabis are all risk factors for both substance abuse and conduct problems.
+More than half of adolescents with substance abuse problems also exhibit conduct problems [4; 14].
+Co-occurrence of these problems is a strong predictor of poor outcome following substance abuse treatment.
+Factors associated with cannabis use disorder include male sex, adolescent aggression/delinguency, childhood abuse (particularly sexual abuse), and evidence of adolescent risk-taking behaviors, such as cigarette smoking, conduct problems, and involvement in a delinquent peer group [4; 14].
 One study found that externalizing disorders (e.g., antisocial personality disorder) from proximal developmental periods were a significant risk factor for future cannabis use disorders in adolescents and young adults; internalizing disorders were not [22].
 Exposure to multiple risk factors is associated with poorer prognosis.